HomeDirectoriesWhat's the Best Local Directory?

 Variations in business names cause most duplicates.
 “Smith & Sons” versus “Smith and Sons” versus “Smith & Sons Ltd” create separate listings.
 Standardise naming conventions across all platforms.

-Information inconsistency destroys trust and rankings simultaneously.
+Information inconsistency destroys trust and rankings at the same time.

 Opening hours discrepancies frustrate customers.
 If Google says you’re open but Yelp says closed, arriving customers find locked doors and leave angry reviews.